 Reading Muhlenberg Career & Technology Center (RMCTC) provides outstanding career and technical education programming to secondary high school students living in the Muhlenberg and Reading School districts and adult students.
 In 2006, RMCTC completed a \$24 million dollar renovation and expansion project, increasing the size of the building by 33%.
-The facilities remain modern today, and the equipment is state-of-the-art.
-With this expansion, and a committed faculty and staff, students are now able to enroll in best-in-class, technical education programs.
-With the opportunity to learn up-to-date technical skills that are in demand in business and industry, our students may choose to attend one of thirty-one (31) programs in a modern facility where they will participate in hands-on learning activities using state-of-the-art tools and equipment.
+The facilities remain modern in 2018, and the equipment is state-of-the-art.
+With this expansion, and a committed faculty and staff, students attending Muhlenberg High School, Reading High School and Berks Catholic High School are able to enroll in best-in-class, technical education programs.
+With the opportunity to learn up-to-date technical skills that are in demand in business and industry, our students may choose to attend one of thirty-one (30) programs in a modern facility where they will participate in hands-on learning activities using state-of-the-art tools and equipment.
 Our high school students spend one-half of their school day at RMCTC preparing for a rewarding career by learning the technical and academic skills which will lead to rewarding careers or entry into post-secondary education.

 Many programs are industry accredited or endorsed, and most programs offer students the ability to obtain industry certifications.
 The staff focuses on opportunities to provide students with work based learning experiences to meet the ever changing demands of business and industry.
-We continue to establish articulation and dual enrollment agreements with post-secondary schools that facilitate our students' entry into post-secondary schools and provide students with the ability to earn college credits while attending RMCTC.
+We continue to establish articulation and dual enrollment agreements with post-secondary schools, and promote the SOAR program for the purpose of facilitating our students' entry into post-secondary schools and provide students with the ability to earn college credits while attending RMCTC.